 If you like my tutorials, you might like to have a look at my Etsy shop, Peacock in a Pear Tree, where I sell craft kits and PDF sewing patterns.

 I’ve also written several ebooks which you can find here, along with some other downloads.

 You might also like to delve into the archives of the blog section.
 All the posts end up here, including several that don’t fit into any of the other categories.
 These includes posts about selling on Etsy, how sewing helps our mental health and random posts about creativity like this one.

 I love to hear from people!
 You can email me at email@example.com, follow me on social media and sign up for regular updates.

-If you would like to advertise on Tea and a Sewing Machine please email me and we can have a chat!
+If you would like to advertise on Tea and a Sewing Machine please email me at the address above and we can have a chat!